websights

 • Set up your own cloud-native simulation in minutes.

-Having a separate environment to delete, extrude, or scale CAD parts helps users to zone out from the simulation setup and only focus on optimizing their CAD model.
-Once done, users can exit back to the Workbench with a copy of the new model while still retaining active access to the original CAD model.
+Within the Workbench users can perform CAD editing operations such as delete, extrude, or scale CAD parts and comfortably focus on optimizing their CAD model.
+Once edited, users can save the edited copy while still retaining active access to the original CAD model.

-To access the CAD mode from the Workbench click on the imported geometry and go to ‘Edit in CAD mode’ in the panel:
+To edit the CAD model from the Workbench select the imported geometry and click on the ‘Edit copy’ button in the panel:

 Or just click on the icon to open the context menu as shown below:

-Figure 2: Access CAD mode by clicking on icon and then ‘Edit in CAD mode’ in the context menu.
+Figure 2: Access CAD editing by clicking on icon and then ‘Edit a copy’ in the context menu.

-Figure 3: CAD mode interface has four important sections viz., 1.
+Figure 3: CAD editing interface has four important sections viz., 1.
 Operations Toolbar, 2.
 History, 3.
 Scene Tree (for geometry), and 4.
 Finish/Cancel to conclude the operation.

-2. History: All the performed operations will be listed here in order.
+2. History: The history of all the performed operations will be listed here in order under the copy of the original CAD geometry.

-4. Exit/Save as copy: Click ‘Save as copy’ to create a copy of your modified geometry.
+4. Delete draft/Save: Click ‘Save’ to create your modified geometry.
 The new geometry will be listed as a copy of the original under the Geometry tree.
-Click ‘Exit’ to return to the Workbench without applying the changes.
-The changes are saved in CAD mode only.
+Click ‘Delete draft’ to return to the Workbench without applying the changes.

 The following operations are supported with more coming soon.
 The operations are categorized based on their application.